hackle/blogger/src/raw/no-interface-just-use-functions.md

 }
 ```

-From 52 lines to 29 - I am happy.

-## what have we lost?
+## is anything lost?

 Before we celebrate, it's important to make sure that we haven't done anything terrible.

-So have we lost any benefits of using interfaces / dependency injection via constructor?
+Have we lost any benefits of using interfaces / dependency injection via constructor?
 Let's go over some best practices:

 ### separation of concern
-All Classes still have the same responsibilities as before - just with much less code.
+Each class still has the same responsibilities as before - just with much less code.

 ### dependency inversion

 `LatteMaker` does not depend on concrete instances of `CoffeeBeanProvider` or `MilkProvider`, in fact, instead of depending on specific interfaces, `LatteMaker.Make` requires functions that satisfy the specified type signatures only, and this can be **significant**.

 Think about it, any class can easily provide such functions, no matter what interface it does or does not implement.
-Or even better, the consumer can just pass in a lambda.
-In other words, for our example, `interfaces are not necessary`!
+In fact, one does not have to use a method wrapped in a class, using a lambda is sufficient for trivial cases, and requires even less code.
+In other words, for our example and potentially many similar scenarios, `interfaces are not necessary at all`!

 Also - it's time to stop complaining about lack of support for **duck typing** in programming languages, for cases of converting one interface to another with identical type signatures, but is declared separately.
 The solution is as illustrated above: if an API is designed to accept functions instead of interfaces, then we get duck typing for free.

 ### testability

-Because **dependency inversion** is maintained, `LatteMaker` remains easy to unit test.
-In fact, it's now much easier to test now because the necessity for mocking is completely removed - I will cover more of that in a different post.
+Because **dependency inversion** is maintained, unit testing `LatteMaker` remains equally easy, if not more so - because the necessity for mocking is completely removed.
+I will cover more of that in a different post.

 ## summary

-Interface has its place in programming, but popular usage of interfaces for the convenience of dependency injection and unit testing results in abuse of interface, or as Martin Fowler terms it, [header interface](https://martinfowler.com/bliki/HeaderInterface.html)
+Interface has its place in programming, but popular usage of interfaces for the convenience of dependency injection and unit testing results in abuse of interface, or as Martin Fowler terms, [header interface](https://martinfowler.com/bliki/HeaderInterface.html).

 As in most main-stream languages, functions are first-class constructs in `C#`.
 Replacing interfaces with functions results in much less code, a simpler and more straight-forward style, and less stateful, more reasonable solutions.

-Some best practices still apply, for example, naming the function signatures becomes more important as types don't always express everything (to be discussed in another post).
-In the above example, `Make(Func<int, CoffeeBean> getBeansInGram, Func<int, Milk> getMilkInOunce)`, `getBeansInGram` has a signature of `Func<int, CoffeeBean>`, while `CoffeeBean` is easy to understand, `int` can mean anything, so it's important to reveal it means `gram` with `getBeansInGram`. (further reading: [units of measure in F#](https://fsharpforfunandprofit.com/posts/units-of-measure/)).
+Some best practices still apply, for example, naming the function signatures becomes more important as types don't always express everything (to be discussed in yet another post).
+In the above example,  `getBeansInGram` has a signature of `Func<int, CoffeeBean>`, while `CoffeeBean` is easy to understand, `int` can mean anything such as age to height, so it's important to reveal it means `gram` with `getBeansInGram`. (further reading: how F# makes this a breeze with [units of measure in F#](https://fsharpforfunandprofit.com/posts/units-of-measure/)).

-Last but not least - this is not a novel invention of mine - anybody could come to this realisation with enough time with functional programming.
+Last but not least - this is not a novel invention of mine - one could easily come to this realisation with enough time spent in functional programming.
 Let that be the moral of the story.